alphagov/govuk-developer-docs/source/manual/alerts/unicorn-herder.html.md

 Then, depending on the alert, look at which machine and which app it is that needs "bodging".
-For example, if the machine was whitehall-backend-1 and the app is whitehall, then the command you would run is:
+For example, if the machine was whitehall-backend-1 and the app is Whitehall, then the command you would run is:

     fab $environment -H whitehall-backend-1.backend vm.bodge_unicorn:whitehall